SheronSuditha/SheronSuditha/README.md

 ### 💻 Technologies I Master and Adore
 Through my projects and research, I've become proficient in a wide array of programming languages and frameworks, including but not limited to:
 - **Languages**: TypeScript, Rust, C++, C, C#, Python, Lua, Go
-- **Frameworks/Libraries**: React, Angular, NextJS, NodeJS, ASP.NET, Laravel, Django, TensorFlow, PyTorch, Spark, SciKit
+- **Frameworks/Libraries**: React, Angular, NextJS, NodeJS, .NET, Laravel, Django, TensorFlow, PyTorch, Spark, SciKit

-I also have experience with Verilog, and game development platforms like Unity.
+I also have experience with Verilog, and game development platforms like Unity and Unreal Engine.

 ### 🚀 Looking Forward
 I'm continuously seeking new challenges and opportunities to apply my skills in innovative projects that push the boundaries of technology and creativity.